lufton/esphome-inv-8851/readme.md

 # 8851 inverter protocol integration ESPHome component

 ## Denial of Responsibility

-**Disclaimer:** This project is provided "as-is" without any warranty or support of any kind.
+**Disclaimer:** Messing up with inverter parameters could lead to inverter or battery failure.
+Please make sure you understand what you are doing.
+This project is provided "as-is" without any warranty or support of any kind.
 By using this software, you agree that:

 1. **No Warranty:** The project is provided without any warranty, expressed or implied.
 The entire risk of using the project is assumed by you, the user.
 2. **No Support:** The author(s) of this project are under no obligation to provide support, updates, or maintenance.
 Issues and pull requests may be addressed at the sole discretion of the project contributors.
 3. **Use at Your Own Risk:** The project may involve experimental features or third-party dependencies, and the user is responsible for ensuring its compatibility with their system.
 The author(s) are not responsible for any damage, data loss, or other consequences that may arise from the use of this project.